 In a small bowl combine warm water and sugar.
 Add lemon juice and fish sauce in increments until you like how it tastes.
 Stir in garlic and chilies.
 Do several taste tests.
 Fish sauce is strong especially if it’s a condiment you’re not used to eating.

 • Get out all your ingredients, wash and chop what you need to then set up a little assembly line of veggies and shrimp.

-• Take one Spring Roll Paper and run under warm water or dip in and out of a bowl of warm water.
+• Take one Spring Roll Paper and run under warm water or dip in and out of a bowl of warm water for a just a second.
 Make sure the entire paper gets wet but don’t let it soak.
 Place the wet paper on a large plate or cutting board.
 Starting with the shrimp place it in the middle of the paper, then layer on the lettuce and other ingredients.

 • Now we roll!
 Taking the outside edges (to the right and left) fold them onto the lettuce and veggies.
 Then take the bottom edge and fold it all the way up and over all the ingredients and try to tuck it in nice a tight.
 Then just keep rolling until you have no more paper left.

 • I like to cut them in half to show off the layers of color.
 Plate and serve with dipping sauce.